-Microsoft has introduced a new open source programming language called Bosque.
-It’s inspired by the syntax of TypeScript, the semantics of ML and Node.js.
-The main purpose behind Bosque is to build a functional programming language which will eventually help us move beyond the paradigm of the structured programming.
+Microsoft has introduced a new open-source programming language called Bosque.
+It’s inspired by the syntax of TypeScript, the semantics of ML, and Node.js.
+The main purpose behind Bosque is to build a functional programming language that will eventually help us move beyond the paradigm of structured programming.

 Microsoft Launches Open Source Programming Language ‘Bosque’

 Even after numerous improvements in the programming languages, we are still dealing with the same complexities of flow control which is managed with loops, conditionals, subroutines, mutable state, and reference equality.
 Bosque is the brainchild of computer scientist Mark Marron who represents this language as ‘regularized programming.’

 “This model builds on the successes of structured programming and abstract data types by simplifying existing programming models into a regularized form that eliminates major sources of errors, simplifies code understanding and modification, and converts many automated reasoning tasks over code into trivial propositions,” explained Marron in his technical paper.

 Bosque is designed in a way to improve developer productivity and software quality with a range of new compilers and tool experiences.
 They all work together to eliminate accidental complexity.
 The new language is supposed to make things simple for both machines and humans.

 As of now, Bosque is in the development stage and experts don’t recommend using it for any kind of production work but the language is open for experimentation.
 Let’s have a look at some features and design choices formed for Bosque.